AdobeDocs/advertising.de-DE/help/creative/creative-libraries/creative-settings-dynamic.md

 ## Anzeigenvorlage

-**[!UICONTROL Ad Template]:** Die Anzeigenvorlage, aus der die Anzeigen erstellt werden sollen.&lt;!— auch eine Option zum Hochladen einer eigenen Anzeigenvorlage — die Spezifikationen dafür müssen hinzugefügt werden —>
+**[!UICONTROL Ad Template]:** Die Anzeigenvorlage, aus der die Anzeigen erstellt werden sollen.<!-- also an option to upload your own ad template.
+Need to add the specs for that -->

-**[!UICONTROL Number of offers (Max 50)]:** Die Anzahl der Angebote, die für jede Anzeige erstellt werden können.&lt;!— Klärung: Ist dies die Frequenzlimitierung (maximale Anzahl, wie oft eine Anzeige geschaltet werden darf)? —>
+**[!UICONTROL Number of offers (Max 50)]:** Die Anzahl der Angebote, die für jede Anzeige erstellt werden können.<!-- Clarify this: is this the frequency cap (max number of times an ad may be served)? -->

 ## Kataloge

-**[!UICONTROL Template]:** Die Feed-Vorlage, die zum Erstellen der Anzeigen verwendet werden soll.&lt;!— auch eine Option zum Hochladen einer eigenen Feed-Vorlage — die Spezifikationen dafür hinzufügen müssen —>
+**[!UICONTROL Template]:** Die Feed-Vorlage, die zum Erstellen der Anzeigen verwendet werden soll.<!-- also an option to upload your own feed template.
+Need to add the specs for that -->

-**\[Catalogs\]**: Einer oder mehrere der Kataloge des angegebenen Werbetreibenden, aus denen Anzeigen generiert werden sollen.&lt;!— auch eine Option zum Hochladen eines eigenen Katalogs (Sie können den benötigten Katalog nicht finden?
-Laden Sie eine Vorlage herunter, erstellen Sie eine eigene und laden Sie sie von Ihrem Gerät hoch.) — müssen die Spezifikationen dafür hinzufügen —>
+**\[Catalogs\]**: Einer oder mehrere der Kataloge des angegebenen Werbetreibenden, aus denen Anzeigen generiert werden sollen.<!-- also an option to upload your own catalog (Can't find the Catalog you need?
+Download a template, create your own, and upload it from your device.).
+Nneed to add the specs for that -->

 ### [!UICONTROL Attributes Mapping]